 - Spaying – the removal of the uterus and ovaries in female cats

 - Neutering – the removal of the testicles in male cats

 - Soft tissue surgery – These are procedures that are not associated with bone, such as the removal of masses or lumps to make sure they aren’t cancerous.

 - Bone surgery – These are procedures that are associated with bones, such as leg or hip fractures, hip dysplasia, disc disease, and so on.

 - Insertion of cat microchips – ensures easy identification if your pet is ever lost.
 It is a simple and quick procedure that does not require anaesthetic.

 We will take care of your pet’s needs with our cat care programs.
-Visit our clinic and learn more about our preventative treatments, our boarding facilities, and our surgery capabilities at: 3995 Hastings Street, Burnaby, BC, V5C 2H8; or phone: 604‐291‐6666.
+Visit our clinic and learn more about our preventative treatments and our surgery capabilities at: 3995 Hastings Street, Burnaby, BC, V5C 2H8; or phone: 604‐291‐6666.